 Also check out our guide about the best areas to stay in Hawaii.

 If money isn't a problem and you're looking for a luxury hotel in Hawaii, then go for Four Seasons Resort Hualalai.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Hawaii, it's a manually curated list of the most exclusive 5-star hotels in the city.

 Looking for a good and affordable private room or cozy dorm in Hawaii?
 Check out The Beach Waikiki Boutique Hostel by IH.
 The hostel has been highly rated by backpackers.
 Also check out our list of the best hostels in Hawaii.